Find Grad Schools

 278 Yearly Graduations

 The 2nd most popular school in the country for organizational leadership majors who are seeking their master's degree is Brandman University.
 Each year, around 10,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,000 per year, while in-state graduate students, on average, pay $12,762 per year.
+The average in-state tuition for full-time undergraduates is $12,000 per year, while in-state graduate students, on average, pay $12,510 per year.
 During the most recent year for which we have data, 278 people received their master's degree in organizational leadership from Brandman.
-Around 42% of these students were from an underrepresented racial-ethnic group, and 38% were women.
+Of these students, 37% were women and 32% were members of underrepresented racial-ethnic groups.

 #3